asntech/intervene/docs/modules.rst

    :widths: 10, 80

-     "-h, --help","To show the help message and exit" "-i","Input genomic regions in (BED/GTF/GFF) format or lists of genes/SNPs IDs.
+     "-h, --help","To show the help message and exit" "-i, --input","Input genomic regions in (BED/GTF/GFF) format or lists of genes/SNPs IDs.
 For files in a directory use *.<extension>. e.g. *.bed"
 	 "--type","{genomic,list}.
 Type of input sets.
 Genomic regions or lists of genes/SNPs.
 Default is ``genomic``" "--names","Comma-separated list of names as labels for input files.
 If it is not set file names will be used as labels.
 For example: --names=A,B,C,D,E,F"
 	 "--filenames","Use file names as labels instead.
-Default is ``False``"
+Default is ``False``" "--bedtools-options","List any of the arguments available for bedtool’s intersect command.
+Type bedtools intersect --help to view all the options.
+For example: --bedtools-options f=0.8,r,etc"
-	 "--colors","Comma-separated list of matplotlib-valid colors.
+	 "--colors","Comma-separated list of matplotlib-valid colors for fill.
 E.g., --colors=r,b,k"
+	 "--bordercolors","Comma-separated list of matplotlib-valid colors for borders.
+E.g., --bordercolors=r,b,k"
 	 "-o, --output","Output folder path where results will be stored.
 Default is current working directory."
-	 "--figtype","{pdf,svg,ps,tiff,png} Figure type for the plot. e.g. --figtype svg.
+	 "--save-overlaps","Save overlapping regions/names for all the combinations as bed/txt files.
+Default is ``False``" "--figtype","{pdf,svg,ps,tiff,png} Figure type for the plot. e.g. --figtype svg.
 Default is ``pdf``" "--figsize","Figure size as width and height.e.g. --figsize 12 12."
 	 "--fontsize","Font size for the plot labels.
 Default is ``14``"